gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 By pressing `Page Down` and `Down Arrow` keys it is possible to scroll the console output.

-Here is the simplest program that employs `MoreTextWriter` for output pagination:
+Below is a simple program that demonstrates the use of `MoreTextWriter`:

 ```csharp
 using Gapotchenko.FX.Console;